UAC prompts in Windows can be annoying at times. Here are the steps to turn off or disable UAC (User Access Control) in Windows 10 & 11.

 - Search for “Control Panel” and open it.

-- Next, click on the "System and Security" link.
+- Click on the “System and Security” link.
 This is where all the security stuff lives.

-- Under "Security and Maintenance", find and click on the "Change User Access Control settings" link.
+- Under “Security and Maintenance,” find and click the “Change User Access Control settings” link.

 - Click on the “Ok” button to save changes.

-When you want to reset or enable user access control, simply open the user access control tool and drag the slider to second top position "Notify me only when apps try to make changes to my control (default)".
+When you want to reset or enable user access control, open the user access control tool and drag the slider to the second top position.
+That is the “Notify me only when apps try to make changes to my control (default)” position.
 This is the default level for all Windows systems.

 - Open the start menu.